-• Lee Hot Springs is a hidden geothermal area in the Nevada desert
+Lee Hot Springs is a geothermal area, where scalding water flows from fractures in the Earth's crust

-Located 19 miles away from Fallon, Lee Hot Springs is a geothermal area hidden in the high Nevada desert and surrounded by rolling hills covered with sagebrush.
-Up until the late part of the 1990s, there was very little water at the springs, but later thermal water's flow increased tremendously.
+Located 19 miles from Fallon, Lee Hot Springs is a geothermal area hidden in the high Nevada desert and surrounded by rolling sagebrush-covered hills.
+Until the late 1990s, there was very little water at the springs, but later the thermal water flow increased significantly.

-There are rusted old bathtubs on-site which indicate that before visitors filled them up and waited for the water to cool down.
+There are rusted, old bathtubs on-site, indicating that visitors once filled them with hot water and waited for it to cool.

 The road to the hot springs from the highway is undeveloped and requires a high-clearance vehicle.

-There is no developed campsite at the hot springs.
+There is no developed campground at the hot springs.

 Lee Hot Springs | Facts